kaiser-rpg/KaiserRPG.github.io/pages/rule/combat/action/action-intention.md

 permalink: rule_combat_intention.html
 ---

-Intentions are an action that is declared before rolling Initiative.
+Intentions are an action that is declared before rolling [@skill Initiative @].
 Things that take a bit of forethought, like preparing a spell or determining what weapons to use.

 {% include action/intention/attack.md %}